DiegoRM7/Racing-Zone-Marketplace/README.md

   - [ ] Create Back End FEATURE for purchase button (alter user's credit amount based on purchase price of car listing)
   - [ ] Create FE Page for Editing User Profile Data (accessed by the acc/garage page button)
   - [ ] Update FE of Home page to have jinja format the price text to include $$$ sign and comas ,,, after 3 digits
-  - [ ] Add bootstrap hover-shadow effect just created into all buttons and cards
+  - [x] Add bootstrap hover-shadow effect just created into all buttons and cards
-  - [ ] Figure out how to correctly deploy app into github pages (starting on index.html page)
+  - [ ] Figure out how to correctly deploy app into github pages using docker or gnix(delete the index.html page)
-  - [ ] Update Home BackEnd to be able to retrieve/show the mediumBlob images in the DB
   - [ ] setup sass css or SCSS in the static folder/files

 # Product Backlog Features :